wui-hong/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all contacts in the contact list.
-2. SpendNSplit shows a list of contacts.
+2. Spend n Split shows a list of contacts.
 3. User enters the command to sort the list by balance.
-4. SpendNSplit shows the list of contacts now sorted by balance.
+4. Spend n Split shows the list of contacts now sorted by balance.

 Use case ends.